kumu/docs/overview/view-editors.md

 Need more precise control over your sizes?
 Check out our guide on [refining your decorations](/guides/decorate.html#refine-your-decorations).

 <p class="alert alert-warning">
     Are your fields with numbers not showing up in the <b>Size by</b> dropdown?
-Try <a href="/guides/fields.html#customize-a-field">changing the field type to "Number"</a>.
+Try <a class="alert-link" href="/guides/fields.html#customize-a-field">changing the field type to "Number"</a>.
 </p>